There’s no other credit card product more mysterious and high-class than the Amex Black. Here’s what we know about it.

 Who gets considered?

-What are the fees of the Black Card?
+What are the Black card fees?

 One way or another, it’s clear that this card targets a specific slice of the consumer market.

 You might be wondering for this kind of price just what benefits the Amex Black card offers.
 Many of the perks aim to offer luxury experiences rather than rewards.